mvitgpt/Mental-Arithmetic-Quiz/README.md

 View the online quiz here [Mental Arithmetic Quiz]()

 Welcome to Mental Arithmetic Quiz.
-Mental Arithmetic Quiz is an online quiz where users can take part in randomly generated mental arithmetic quiz with the aim for learning or just a great way to exercise the brain and in so doing keeping the mind sharp.

-This quiz is targeted towards individuals
+Mental Arithmetic Quiz is an online quiz that allow user test how quick they are able to solve maths problems mentally, if they are able to beat the time.
+Users can take part in randomly generated arithmetic quiz of 3 difficulties level, LEVEL 1, LEVEL 2 and LEVEL 3.
+Each question is presented with four answer options out of one correct answer.
+Both correct and incorrect answers are highlighted to allow them to learn from the experience.
+They are able to move up a level as a way of challenging themselves.
+User gets a feed back result of their score after anwsering the questions.
+The quiz was designed to be interactive and engaging for user, having user want to play again.

  ![Mental Arithmetic Quiz](./READMEimages/amiresponsive-image.png)